gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

 | Place 3 label fields in a vertical line at the left below the first radio button.
 | Name the label fields: "player_label", "score_label" and "average_label".
-| Resize them to a width of 108 using the container properties width poerty.
+| Resize them to a width of 108 using the container properties width property.

 ----